serokell/blog-posts/whats-that-typeclass-functor/article.md

 <hr>
 </details>

-Finally, we can write a `map'` for an arbitrary data type `f` with one type argument `a` — `f a`.
+Finally, we can generalize type signature of the `map'` for some data type `f` with one type argument `a` — `f a`.
 By analogy, can you figure out how it would look like?

 <details>
 <summary>The type of <code>map'</code> modifying <code>f</code></summary>